mspncp/gosu-wiki/To Do.md

     * Get rid of context selection error with driver set to always do FSAA (Windows)
     * OS X: Release all keys on battery notification dialog (?)
   * Finish the RMagick bundling thing
+    * See what's new with ImageMagick, apparently there is a universal conf flag?!
     * Try to build RMagick.bundle against the 10.4 SDK
     * Link the all-in-one-bundle from the boards: http://rubyforge.org/forum/forum.php?thread\_id=26872&forum\_id=32
     * Test RMagick.bundle on Tiger